notduncansmith/dsm/README.md

 -- :name -UP-m1-wal-pragma :*
 pragma journal_mode = WAL;

+-- :name -DOWN-m1-wal-pragma :?
+select 1; -- does nothing, this pragma is permanent

 -- :name -UP-m2-foreign-key-pragma :!
 pragma foreign_keys = on;

+-- :name -DOWN-m2-foreign-key-pragma :?
+select 1; -- does nothing, this pragma is permanent

 -- :name -UP-m3-create-users-table :!
 create table if not exists \"users\" (